FamilySearch knows when they were born.

-We connect you to your ancestors by turning your FamilySearch data into comprehensive biographical narratives that let you see them as they lived.
+We connect you to your ancestors by turning your FamilySearch data into comprehensive biographical narratives — available in over 80 languages — that let you see them as they lived.

 2 free biographies • Connect in 30 seconds • No credit card required